Do your kids have a cell phone? Here are 5 things we learned after we gave our kids cell phones.

-Over the school year, we learned several things about giving our kids cell phones.
-If you are contemplating this – I thought I’d share a few things we learned.
+Over the school year, we learned several things about giving our kids cell phones, including the fact you have to teach your kids cell phone etiquette!

 1. Expensive Cell Phones Should Not Be Given To Young Children